Herzegovina: Ottoman period

 Herzegovina from 1477, some villages were mentioned as being "in the possession of Vlachs," while others, were listed as "Serb settlements" and mostly deserted.
-According to Ottoman defters, at the end of 15th century in Herzegovina were at least 35,000 Vlachs.
+According to Ottoman defters, at the end of the 15th century in Herzegovina were at least 35,000 Vlachs.

 During the Long War (1591–1606), Serbs rose up in Herzegovina (1596–97), but they were quickly suppressed after their defeat at the field of Gacko.

 The Candian War of 1645 to 1669 caused great damage to the region as the Republic of Venice and the Ottoman Empire fought for control over Dalmatia and coastal Herzegovina.

 As a result of the Treaty of Karlowitz of 1699, the Ottomans gained access to the Adriatic Sea through the Neum-Klek coastal area.
 The Republic of Dubrovnik ceded this to distance themselves from the Venetian Republic's influence.
 The Ottomans benefitted from this in gaining the region's salt.

 As a result of the Bosnian Uprising (1831–32), the Vilayet was split to form the separate Herzegovina Eyalet, ruled by semi-independent vizier Ali-paša Rizvanbegović.
 After his death, the eyalets of Bosnia and Herzegovina were merged.

 The new joint entity was after 1853 commonly referred to as Bosnia and Herzegovina.
 Serbs in the region revolted against the Ottomans (1852–62) and were aided by the Montenegrins, who sought the liberation of the Serb people from Ottoman rule.

 The Herzegovinian Serbs frequently rose up against the Ottoman rule; culminating in the Herzegovina Uprising (1875-78), which was supported by the Principality of Serbia and Montenegro.

 Montenegro did succeed in liberating and annexing large parts of Herzegovina before the Berlin Congress of 1878, including the Nikšić area; the historical Herzegovina region annexed to Montenegro is known as East or Old Herzegovina.